MathematicusLucian/RandomGeneratorModels/README.md

 ## 🌟 Performance Test Engine (Python)
 In ``performance_test_engine.py``.

+- **Sample implementation:** In the file ``performance_test.py``.
+This can be triggered from the Flask API service, or you can call it from the CLI: ``python3 performance_test.py``

-I need to evalute these models, and find out their actual speeds, to compare their performance.
+- **Purpose:** I need to evalute these models, and find out their actual speeds, to compare their performance.
+The performance test is conducted for all the Python approaches, with or without a constructor, and whether or not they have third-party libraries.

-Current result, shows Binary Search is the faster model:
+- **Results:** Current result, shows Binary Search is the faster model:

     {'Basic': [0.010535955429077148], 'Zip': [0.0045108795166015625], 'Random Choices': [0.006726980209350586], 'Arg Max': [0.017208099365234375], 'Numpy B Search wv EH': [0.017487287521362305], 'Numpy Binary Search': [0.011810064315795898], 'Binary Search': [0.006208896636962891]}

-The performance test is conducted for all the Python approaches, with or without a constructor, and whether or not they have third-party libraries.

-Need to plot this on a graph (MatPlotLib?
+- **Opportunities:** Need to plot this on a graph (MatPlotLib?
 Maybe a graph on React.)
 FInd an excuse to throw in some Pandas 🐼🐼🐼

 - ***Crude Factory:*** *I didn't want to write the same test code over and over, so I hacked together a crude factory method approach to feed the classes into a function, that generates each in turn, running the tests.
 This could be prettier, but I will stop there, because I have already exceeded the remit.*